Maria Katharina Kasper

-Maria Katharina Kasper (26 May 1820 – 2 February 1898) – born Katharina but in religion known as Maria – was a German Roman Catholic religious sister and the founder of the Poor Handmaids of Jesus Christ.
+Mary Catherine Kasper, A.D.J.C.
+(Maria Katharina Kasper) (born Katharina Kasper; 26 May 1820 – 2 February 1898) was a German Catholic Religious Sister and the foundress of the Poor Handmaids of Jesus Christ.
 Kasper entered the religious life later in her life despite having harbored a desire to become a religious sister for a very long time.
-It did not materialize earlier due to aggravating circumstances such as the Kaspers' poor economic status and the deaths of both a brother and her father.
+It did not materialize earlier due to aggravating circumstances such as Kasper's poor economic status and the deaths of both her father and her brother.
+Moreover, due to the secularization under Napoleon, no female religious orders existed in her region.
 Her dedication to the poor and the will was noted during the course of her life and she dedicated herself to this work with great zeal.